scala-android/sbt-android/README.md

   Eclipse and `android create project`.
 Additionally, it reads all the existing configuration out of the project's `.properties` files.
 * `TR` for typed resources improves upon `TR` in android-plugin.
-It should be compatible with existing applications that use `TR` and it also adds a type to `TypedLayout[A]`.
+It should be compatible with existing applications that use `TR` while also adding a type to `TypedLayout[A]`.
 An implicit conversion on `LayoutInflater` to `TypedLayoutInflater` allows calling `inflater.inflate(TR.layout.foo, container, optionalBoolean)` and receiving a properly typed resulting view object.
+  * Import `TypedResource._` to get the implicit conversions

 ## Usage ##